 It was burnt down in 1141 AD by King Stephen when the Abbess gave sanctuary to Empress Matilda’s men.
 It was rebuilt and King John gave the Abbey the right to hold a annual sheep fair and so its ability to make more money for itself continued.

 The Abbess Euphemia

-Perhaps one of the most important Abbess’s was a woman called Euphemia, who, grew the Abbey as a place of care for the sick and needy by altering the very structure of the Abbey to allow for more clean and wholesome conditions.
+Perhaps the most important Abbess was a woman called Euphemia, who, grew the Abbey as a place to care for the sick and needy by altering the very structure of the Abbey, to allow for more clean and wholesome conditions.
 She built places of peace and prayer, gardens and vineyards.

 The effigy in the church is thought to be of the Abbess Euphemia.